cirsam/WarrantyRegistrationApp/README.md

 7. Maybe host it on an actual server either on AWS or Azure and make it available to the public

 ### Things done today because i had to work on a new computer:
-Installed SQL server express and SQL server managment studio (SSMS) on local machine
+Installed SQL server express and SQL server management studio (SSMS) on local machine

 installed ASP.NET Core Hosting Bundle

 Installed and Setup IIS server on my local machine

-Deployed to IIS server and Connnect application to SQL server
+Deployed to IIS server and connected application to SQL server

 ### Running Migrations